Final-Five Voting

 We want enough candidates in the general election for healthy, diverse competition but not so many that it’s confusing to the voter.
 Five is the “sweet spot” number.
 Five creates space for three more than the current system and, as a result lowers the “barriers to entry” (i.e., how hard it is and how much it costs to qualify for the general election) to make it easier for new competition to enter the race.
 Five increases the likelihood that innovative ideas, diverse candidates, and issue-focused candidates (those who may run to bring visibility to an issue) will enter the race and create a dynamic debate between the primary and the general.
 We cap it at five because with more than that it becomes substantively more difficult for voters to meaningfully distinguish between and develop opinions on a laundry list of candidates, and because we want to minimize the likelihood of what political scientists term “ballot exhaustion,” in which voters don’t rank all the candidates.

 Final-Five Voting is both powerful (i.e. likely to substantively increase the likelihood that Congress can successfully address complex problems in a cross-partisan way) and achievable (i.e., can be implemented and impactful in a matter of years not decades).
 Most other reforms are less powerful or not as achievable or both.
 For example, reducing the influence of money in politics could require a constitutional amendment.
-Eliminating gerrymandering has been partisanized in a way that makes it far less achievable than our cross-partisan effort for Final-Five Voting—and on its own, gerrymandering won’t affect incentives enough to increase problem-solving in Congress because primaries would still exist and forbid the two sides to work together.
-Additionally, Final-Five Voting will—in most cases—lessen the negative effects of other systemic distortions like gerrymandering thereby reducing their negative impacts on our political system.
+Eliminating gerrymandering has been partisanized in a way that makes it far less achievable than our cross-partisan effort for Final Five Voting—and on its own, gerrymandering won’t affect incentives enough to increase problem-solving in Congress because primaries would still exist and forbid the two sides to work together.
+Additionally, Final Five Voting will—in most cases—lessen the negative effects of other systemic distortions like gerrymandering thereby reducing their negative impacts on our political system.
 Finally, over time, other reforms may become more powerful and/or achievable.
-Once we address key electoral incentives with Final-Five Voting, it will be much easier (i.e., more achievable) to reach cross partisan agreement on additional reforms if they’re needed.
+Once we address key electoral incentives with Final Five Voting, it will be much easier (i.e., more achievable) to reach cross partisan agreement on additional reforms if they’re needed.

-Final-Five Voting is the combination of two innovations:
+Final Five Voting is the combination of two innovations:

 1. Top-five primaries in which we don’t use ranked-choice voting (RCV) and;